muzooka/api/readme.md

 # Muzooka API

-First contact us to get an authentication token to access the api
+First contact us to get an authentication token to access the API.

-Once the authentication token is recieved it must be sent in an http header called `muzooka-auth-token` for all requests to the API
+Once the authentication token is recieved it must be sent in an http header called `X-muzooka-auth-token` for all requests to the API

 ## Artist Endpoint